jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (a) in the prescribed form; and
   (b) accompanied by any prescribed fee and any prescribed information.
 (5) The EPA may (under this section) add a carbon accounting area to the post-1989 forest land in respect of which a person is recorded as a participant only if—
-  (a) the EPA is satisfied that the person would (if appropriate) qualify to be registered as a participant in respect of that land under section 182A; and
+  (a) the EPA is satisfied that—
+    (i) the person would (if appropriate) qualify to be registered as a participant in respect of the carbon accounting area under section 182A; and
+    (ii) the carbon accounting area—
+      (A) is not restricted forest land; or
+      (B) for restricted forest land, is permitted to be registered in accordance with subpart 4A or 4B; or (C) meets subsubparagraphs (A) and (B); and
   (b) where the forest species on that land is predominantly naturally regenerated tree weeds, the EPA is satisfied that the risk of tree weed spread from the land is low.
+(5A) If an applicant identifies land in an application with reference to the land use capability class, the applicant must do so using only 1 of the following for the entire application:
+  (a) the NZLRI map; or
+  (b) a property-scale assessment undertaken in accordance with any methodology specified in regulations.
 (6) If the EPA—
   (a) registers a person as a participant under section 57 in relation to an activity of standard forestry or permanent forestry, the EPA must notify the person under section 57(6):
   (b) receives an application to add a carbon accounting area and subsection (5) is satisfied, the EPA must—